 This program consists of the following courses.
 Some may be waived through transfer from your previous college experience.
 The rest you typically will complete one at a time as you make your way through your degree program, working with your Program Mentor each term to build your personalized Degree Plan.
 You’ll work through each course as quickly as you can study and learn the material.
 As soon as you’re ready, you’ll pass the assessment, complete the course, and move on.
 This means you can finish as many courses as you're able in a term at no additional cost.

-This course lays the foundation for understanding terminology, principles, processes and best practices of information security at local and global levels.
+This course lays the foundation for understanding terminology, principles, processes, and best practices of information security at local and global levels.
 It further provides an overview of basic security vulnerabilities and countermeasures for protecting information assets through planning and administrative controls within an organization.
 This course has no prerequisites.

 IT security professionals must be prepared for the operational demands and responsibilities of security practitioners including authentication, security testing, intrusion detection and prevention, incident response and recovery, attacks and countermeasures, cryptography, and malicious code countermeasures.
 This course provides a comprehensive, up-to-date global body of knowledge that ensures students have the right information, security knowledge, and skills to be successful in IT operational roles to mitigate security concerns and guard against the impact of malicious activity.
 Students demonstrate how to manage and restrict access control systems; administer policies, procedures, and guidelines that are ethical and compliant with laws and regulations; implement risk management and incident handling processes; execute cryptographic systems to protect data; manage network security; and analyze common attack vectors and countermeasures to assure information integrity and confidentiality in various systems.
 This course prepares students for the Systems Security Certified Practitioner (ISC2 SSCP) certification exam.